Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

-The course focuses on concepts and techniques of food preparation used in various countries and cultures around the world.
+Version 1 and 2: This course focuses on concepts and techniques of food preparation used in various countries and cultures around the world.
 Students plan and prepare complete menus and study standard menu terminology from different countries.
 Management skills and proper equipment use are stressed.
 Students gain competence in professional supervision of food production and service.
 Students must complete projects in preparing full internationally inspired meals and complete comprehensive final exams.